Farewellez/CTF-OSINT/TryHackMe/Geolocating Images/Helpful tips for geolocating/README.md

 Wow, congrats!
-I found a webcam on Shodan.io(opens in new tab) and took this screenshot, you just geolocated your first image 😎
+I found a webcam on <a href="http://shodan.io/">Shodan.io</a> and took this screenshot, you just geolocated your first image 😎

 It's important to know what is and isn't likely to be in a country.
 For example, it is unlikely for a regular Catholic church to appear in places where Budhism / islam is the most popular religeion.